CBD for Labrador Retrievers: Joint Health & Beyond

 Safety and Side Effects in Labrador Retrievers

-Based on clinical trial data and extensive real-world use, CBD is well tolerated in Labrador Retrievers.
+Based on real-world use, CBD is well tolerated in Labrador Retrievers.
 The most common side effects are mild and dose-dependent:

 - Mild sedation: Some Labs, especially those new to CBD, may seem sleepier than usual for the first few days.
 This typically resolves on its own.